cssinjs/jss/readme.md

 `jss.createStylesheet([rules], [named], [attributes])`

 - `rules` is an object, where keys are selectors if `named` is not true
-- `named` rule keys are not used as selectors, but as names, will cause auto generated class names and selectors.
+- `named` rules keys are not used as selectors, but as names, will cause auto generated class names and selectors.
 It will also make class names accessible via `stylesheet.classes`.
 - `attributes` allows to set any attributes on style element.